-Our corporate finance consulting services range from a multi-method pricing analysis, designed to provide our clients with a range of asking or offering prices, values for the new or soon-to-be-disposed-of assets, to fairness opinions for both public and private companies, when such reassurance is sought by a corporate board or other fiduciary.
+Our corporate finance consulting services range from a multi-method pricing analysis, designed to provide our clients with a range of asking or offering prices, to fairness opinions for both public and private companies, when such reassurance is sought by a corporate board or other fiduciary.
 Even though a fairness opinion is not a requirement, the well-advised board often seeks one prior to a material transaction.

 Some of our recent experiences include: